inixfo/react-nodejs-blog/README.md

 ## Common Issues and Solutions

-### MongoDB Connection Issues
+### MySQL Connection Issues
-1. Error: "MongoDB connection failed"
+1. Error: "Connection refused"
-   - Ensure MongoDB service is running
+   - Ensure MySQL service is running
-   - Check if the connection string is correct in .env
+   - Check if the connection details in .env are correct
-   - Verify MongoDB is running on port 27017
+   - Verify MySQL is running on default port 3306

 ### Node.js Issues
 1. Error: "node_modules not found"